+We’ve talked about food selfie here and here, but the subject continues to surrender and surprise us.
 Joining the trend of selfies and 3D printers, the English company Kinneir Dufort developed a 3D printer to print faces on pancakes.
 Using a camera with face recognition software, the machine deposits layers of dough directly on the hot plate creating different shades that result in the desired face.
 There is no currently practical reason to view your face on pancakes, unless, of course, the narcissism of our generation that loves to see herself.

 To accompany the pancakes, the best is to have custom juices with your photo.
 Firefly brand started a campaign to promote consumer engagement.
 How?
 It’s simple, you just need to visit the company’s website and insert your photo, which will be printed on the bottle’s label.
 The initiative is called “Feeling Fly” and was promoted in supermarket chain Whole Foods in London.
 According to them, they receive consumer images for years, so there is nothing better than returning the affection being faithful to them too.